nih-cfde/training-and-engagement/docs/Common-Fund-Tools/Kids-First/Upload_Data.md

     curl -L https://osf.io/8rvh5/download -o ERR458494.fastq.gz
     ```

 [Curl](https://curl.se/) is an open source software that transfers data.
 The -L flag redirects the user to the right URL if the server reports that the requested page has been moved.
 The `-o` or the `--output` flag saves the data into a local file.
-These example files are from [Schurch et al, 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4878611/) yeast RNAseq study.
+These example files are from [Schurch et al, 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4878611/) yeast RNA-Seq study.
 The exact nature of the files does not matter for this tutorial.
 Any file type may be used instead of the fastq.

 ## Step 3: Install Java and Download Command Line Uploader